-“I am pretty sure that the managers will find out what I answered.”
+“I am pretty sure that the managers will find out what I said.”

 “You are right!
-One just cannot trust that these surveys are anonyme.”
+One just cannot trust that these surveys are anonymous.”

-“I have never answered these kinds of surveys!
+“I have never responded to these kinds of surveys!
 I am afraid to give any negative feedback – you never know what will happen!”

-You’ve probably heard these kinds of conversations in your organization, just before you launch the annual personnel survey.
+You’ve probably heard comments like these in your organization, just before you launch the annual employee survey.

-Believe me – you do not need to worry.
-Why so?
-Because finding out who said and what is not the point of having a personnel survey.
-And, even if it was the point of having the survey, no one in your organization would have access to your answers anyway.
+Believe me, you don’t need to worry.
+How so?
+Well, because finding out who said what is not the point of conducting an employee survey.
+And even if it were, no one in your organization would have access to your responses anyway.

-We at Siqni take good care or everyone’s anonymity in many ways.
-Let me tell you how we do it.
+At Siqni, we take care or everyone’s anonymity in several ways.
+Let me tell you just how we do that.

 - In Siqni, the same rules apply to your company and us as well.
-No one in your company nor in the Siqni-team has access to respondents’ unique answers.
+No one in your company or in the Siqni team has access to respondents’ unique responses.

-- In Siqni, beside company results, data is reported also of smaller groups, for example on team-level.
-For reports of smaller groups, you need to have answers from at least 5 respondents from that group before you will get their group results.
+- In Siqni, in addition to company results, data is reported also on smaller groups, such as on the team level.
+For reports on smaller groups, you need to have responses from at least 5 respondents from that group before you will get their group results.

-- In Siqni, you cannot pivot the data in order to review the answers by any background variables – social or organizational.
+- In Siqni, you cannot pivot the data in order to review the responses by any background variables – social or organizational.

-What do I mean by the social and organizational variables?
+What do I mean by social and organizational variables?

-Emily is 40 years old, she’s been in the company for 6 months, she works in the Sales team that is based in Berlin.
+Emily is 40 years old, she’s been with the company for 6 months, she works in the Sales team that is based in Berlin.

-When Emily answers Siqni, her answers are categorized in five different respondent groups, on the following individual Siqni reports:
+When Emily responds in Siqni, her responses are categorized in 5 different respondent groups, in the following individual Siqni reports:

 - Group of 36–40 years old

-- Group of Employed who have worked for the company less than a year
+- Group of employees who have worked for the company less than 1 year

 - Organizational unit, Sales team